Terms of Service

 6.1.2 Your order will be checked by us prior to it being submitted to HM Land Registry/ScotLIS/Ni Direct.
 Thereafter, we shall assist you searching for the relevant Land Registry documents you have selected.

 6.1.3 The estimated completion date for the services is as told to you during the order process.
 Please be aware that the Super-Fast Track & Fast Track Service offered on our website only provides for us to expedite your application.
 It will enable us to prioritise in checking, preparing, processing and reviewing your application.
 It will not provide you with any expedited service by HM Land Registry/ScotLIS/Ni Direct.
+Please note the Super-Fast Track & Fast Track service we offer is non-refundable.

 6.1.4 We shall contact you through the process including to advice you when we have begun the process, submitted an application and completed processing your information.